-- Provide an assurance on the organisation's internal control system, and hence there is need to audit areas of financial and non-financial risk as this will encompass some of the key governance systems. - Audit the main financial systems and other systems related to possible material mis-statements, regardless of comparative risk. - Deliver risk based assurance on those controls that manage significant risks. - Fully comply with best practice as defined by CIPFA in the Code of Practice 2006. - Better integrate the outcomes and other information gathered as part, of the internal audit process, with the Council's risk management process. - Maintain on-going effective relationships with the Council's External Auditors and deliver complementary plans of work so as to deliver an efficient audit service collectively. - Ensure that appropriate resources, suitably experienced, and with skills to deliver the whole plan of work are maintained within Internal Audit. - Improve the efficiency and effectiveness of operations of the service. - Promote good corporate governance and control practices and contribute to a good governance culture. - Work in a positive manner alongside clients, supporting them in the effective management of risk and service delivery. - Contribute to embedding risk management throughout the Council's processes. - Contribute to the development and maintenance of an effective counter fraud culture within the Council.
+- Provide an assurance on the organisation's internal control system, and hence there is need to audit areas of financial and non-financial risk as this will encompass some of the key governance systems. - Audit the main financial systems and other systems related to possible material mis-statements, regardless of comparative risk. - Deliver risk based assurance on those controls that manage significant risks. - Fully conforms to the new Public Sector Internal Audit Standards (PSIAS) which came into force on 1 April 2013. - Better integrate the outcomes and other information gathered as part, of the internal audit process, with the organisation's risk management process. - Maintain on-going effective relationships with the External Auditors and deliver complementary plans of work so as to deliver an efficient audit service collectively. - Ensure that appropriate resources, suitably experienced, and with skills to deliver the whole plan of work are maintained within Internal Audit. - Improve the efficiency and effectiveness of operations of the service.

+- Promote good corporate governance and control practices and contribute to a good governance culture. - Work in a positive manner alongside clients, supporting them in the effective management of risk and service delivery. - Contribute to embedding risk management throughout the organisation's processes.

+Contribute to the development and maintenance of an effective counter fraud culture within the organisation.

-2 Content of the Audit Plan
+Content of the Audit Plan